 Certain courses carry special fees which are payable at the time of registration.
-This includes classes, activities and services suc as bowling, golf and swimming, held in facilities for which a feecharged to the college.
+This includes classes, activities and services such as bowling, golf and swimming, held in facilities for which a fee is charged to the college.
+Fees are charged for materials used for projects which the student keeps, or food prepared to be eaten.
 Other special fees are: